yubrajbhoi/termux-python/Doc/library/ctypes.rst

 .. function:: set_last_error(value)

-   Windows only: set the current value of the ctypes-private copy of the system :data:`!LastError` variable in the calling thread to *value* and return the previous value.
+   Sets the current value of the ctypes-private copy of the system :data:`!LastError` variable in the calling thread to *value* and return the previous value.

+   .. availability:: Windows

    .. audit-event:: ctypes.set_last_error error ctypes.set_last_error